rodrigocfd/winsafe/README.md

 | COM interfaces | 73 |
 | COM methods | 271 |

-Although WinSafe already has a lot of Win32 APIs, it doesn't have *everything*, simply because Win32 API is gigantic.
-So if you're looking for a comprehensive Win32 coverage, take a look at [winapi](https://crates.io/crates/winapi) or [windows](https://crates.io/crates/windows) crates, which are *unsafe*, but have everything.

 ## Usage

 Add the dependency in your `Cargo.toml`: